 America’s future economic growth depends on the strength of our world-class education system.
 The Arts Education Partnership (AEP), a center within Education Commission of the States, recognizes arts education as a key to ensuring students’ success not only in school, but also in the workplace and beyond.
-As discussed in a new report, Bolstering Deeper Learning Through Arts in Education, research shows that arts education can have dramatic effects on critical 21st century skills, such as creativity, teamwork and perseverance.
+As discussed in a new report, Beyond the Core: Advancing student success through the arts, research shows that arts education can have dramatic effects on critical 21st century skills, such as creativity, teamwork and perseverance.
 While arts education supports success across student groups, disadvantaged and at-risk youth often see even greater success through these programs.

 A recent survey indicates that nearly 45 percent of business executives think that Americans lack the deeper learning skills needed for success in the 21st century workforce – communication, creativity, collaboration and critical thinking.
 Currently, several initiatives are underway to help strengthen these competencies in young people and prepare them for careers.
 For example, the U.S. Department of Education, in partnership with multiple stakeholders, developed an Employability Skills Framework.
 The framework and website serve as a resource to inform the instruction and assessment of skills related to applied knowledge, effective relationships and the workplace.
 In addition, the Association of Chamber of Commerce Executives compiled several resources related to enhancing character and soft skills in our nation’s youth.
 State policymakers, educators and business leaders should continue collaborative efforts to develop and leverage the skills students gain through arts education as a key employment and economic growth strategy.